jacobbudin/portable-wisdom/README.md

 ## Features

 - Retrieves unread articles from Instapaper
-- Embeds web images, downsizes them, and converts them to greyscale
+- Finds and downloads images from the web, downsizes them, converts them to greyscale, and embeds them into the file
-- Caches articles and images
+- Caches articles and images, runs fast for heavy users
-- Creates well-formatted EPUB files, tailored for your ereader
+- Creates well-formatted EPUB files tailored for your ereader

 ## Quick Start